 Activities of an individual engaging in home gardening by growing flowers, vegetable and other plants, primarily for use by that person and his or her family.

 Erosion and Sediment Control Plan Requirements.
-An Erosion and Sediment Control (ESC) Plan shall be submitted as either a written report or a separate drawing, or a combination of the two.
+For residential projects that disturb over 1 acre, but less than 5 acres a stormwater permit is required.
+The SWPPP (see above) shall address erosion and sediment controls.
+[DC] An Erosion and Sediment Control (ESC) Plan shall be submitted as either a written report or a separate drawing, or a combination of the two.
 A complete application submission should provide the information and address the items identified in a. through l., below.
 The information items that can be addressed on drawings may be submitted, provided that the overall format and content of the drawings are clearly presented for review.
 A comprehensive ESC Plan should include the design rationale, calculations, and decisions upon which the ESC Plan drawing(s) are based, summarized within a separate ESC Plan Report.

 Brief description of the nature and purpose of the land disturbing activity.